-Parking Reform is the use of policies and activism to discourages the building of too much parking supply and encourages more equitable, efficient and sustainable management of existing parking supply (usually by pricing parking).
+Parking Reform is the use of policies and activism to discourage the building of too much parking supply and encourage more equitable, efficient and sustainable management of existing parking supply (usually by pricing parking).

 Why should we reform parking policy?